Last Updated on by William J. Lopez

-While retro gaming arcades still exist in places like Japan, their popularity is nowhere near their glory days.
+While retro gaming arcades still exist in Japan, their popularity is nowhere near glory.
 With more powerful modern gaming consoles coming out each year, are arcades a thing of the past?
 Not quite.

 Virtual reality is the next big thing in gaming.
 A few years ago, you would have needed a high-end PC to experience VR, but now with mobile technology and cardboard headsets from Google Cardboard or Samsung Gear VR, you can enjoy immersive virtual worlds on your smartphone.
-In this blog post, I am going to talk about my favorite virtual reality arcade.
+This blog post will talk about my favorite virtual reality arcade.

 What is Virtual Reality?

 Enter virtual reality (VR), which has breathed new life into the arcade scene.
-Virtual reality is the use of technology to create visual simulations, giving you the impression that you’re in a different world.
+Virtual reality uses technology to create visual simulations, giving you the impression that you’re in a different world.
 The VR headset, which completely blocks your surroundings, is one major component to facilitate this.

 The Rise of “VRcades”